cynthiamaia/MetaML/README.md

 ##### results_AutoML

-This second folder corresponds to the results of each AutoML method (AutoGluon, Auto-Sklearn, Auto-Weka, H2O AutoML, Naive AutoML, and TPOT) for each dataset.
+This second folder corresponds to the results of each AutoML method (AutoGluon, Auto-Sklearn, Auto-Weka, H2O AutoML, Naive AutoML, FlaML-Zero Shot and TPOT) for each dataset.

 ##### results_PCC_5_k5